samvtran/LibreAutomateScripts/README.md

 all of my AutoHotKey scripts (and then some).

 ## Installation

-Add any of these scripts to your `Functions` folder and reference any functions you want to use by calling them in the appropriate triggers file.
+Add any files in this repo to a LibreAutomate project (like `@Triggers and toolbars`) and the functions will be available within the `Program` class.